 Kahului Airport (OGG airport) is the main airport used on Maui, where you can find all of the commercial airline operations.
-It is the second busiest airport in Hawaii behind Honolulu International Airport (HNL).
-We do have 2 other airports: Kapalua Airport (JHM) and Hana Airport (HNM).
+It is the second busiest airport in Hawaii, behind Honolulu International Airport (HNL).
+We do have two other airports: Kapalua Airport (JHM) and Hana Airport (HNM).
 There is no international airport in Maui.
 Learn more about Kahului Town.
 And check out a discovery flight where you can learn to fly.

 When leaving the airport, you’ll be on Highway 380.

 Continue straight on 380 past Hana Hwy and past the Mokulele Hwy 311.
 Take this road all the way to Maalaea.
 To the west side, you keep going straight along the curvy cliff area of the Pali.

 • South Side